-- 2.14 Involvement of NGOs / Trusts. - 2.14.1 Modalities for engagement of NGOs/ Trusts for serving of MDM through centralized kitchen.
+- 2.14 Involvement of NGOs / Trusts / Temples / Gurudwara / Jails etc. - 2.14.1 Modalities for engagement of NGOs / Trusts/ Temples / Gurudwara / Jails etc. for serving of MDM through centralized kitchen.

-Keeping in view, the valuable time of teachers, schools falling within the Municipal limits of Amritsar, Nawanshaher, Patiala, Bathinda, Moga, SAS Nagar and Sangrur are being provided Mid-Day-Meal by reputed NGO's.
+Keeping in view, the valuable time of teachers, schools falling within the Municipal limits of Amritsar, Nawanshaher, Patiala, Bathinda, Moga and SAS Nagar are being provided Mid- Day- Meal by reputed NGO's.
 Checking of meals served by these NGO's is entrusted to Assistant Block Managers and members of School Management Committees also check and taste the meals being prepared in the centralized kitchens.
 Samples of raw material and cooked dal and vegetables etc. are being collected and tested by NABL.
 It is also ensured that raw material and spices and condiments of only reputed brands are being used.

-- 2.14.2 Whether NGOs/ Trusts are serving meal in rural areas - No meals are being provided by NGO's in rural areas. - 2.14.3 Maximum distance and time taken for delivery of food from centralized kitchen to schools
+- 2.14.2 Whether NGOs / Trusts/ Temples / Gurudwara / Jails etc. are serving meal in rural areas - No meals are being provided by NGO's in rural areas - 2.14.3 Maximum distance and time taken for delivery of food from centralized kitchen to schools